 Net Price: $19,123

 Memphis College of Art in Tennessee is a fine arts school that prides itself on intimate, individualized learning.
 MCA is able to achieve this approach through its student-to-faculty ratio of 10:1, and average class size of 17.
-This college has modern fine arts facilities and a diverse faculty of internationally recognized artists, 92% of whom have terminal degrees in their field.
+This private art college has modern fine arts facilities and a diverse faculty of internationally recognized artists, 92% of whom have terminal degrees in their field.
 In order to assist aspiring artists in their careers, MCA provides added training in entrepreneurship, communication, networking, and self-promotion.

 #12 – Reinhardt University